yihui/yihui.org/content/en/2018-06-22-cache-invalidation.md

 Since the chunk option `cache.extra` is associated with the CSV file, cache will be invalidated when the file is changed (because the cache key will be different).

 Another example is one code chunk using a variable created from a previous code chunk.
 When the variable is updated in the previous chunk, this chunk's cache should be invalidated, too.
-This leads to the topic the dependency structure of code chunks, which can be complicated, but there are some helper functions such as `knitr::dep_prev()` and `knitr::dep_auto()` to make it a little easier.
+This leads to the topic of the dependency structure of code chunks, which can be complicated, but there are some helper functions such as `knitr::dep_prev()` and `knitr::dep_auto()` to make it a little easier.

 When a code chunk is extremely time-consuming, **knitr** should be more conservative (not to invalidate the expensive cache unless there have been critical changes).
 When a code chunk is only moderately slow (e.g., 10 or 20 seconds), the caching probably should be more sensitive.